The page has been translated by Gen AI.

 w32tm /query /status

-Change NTP settings of auxiliary DC
+Change NTP settings of the secondary DC

 Leap Indicator: 0(no warning)